 - Specialist insurance companies can help.
 Expect to pay between 0.5–1 per cent of the overall build cost

 We are used to insuring our most valuable possessions these days.
-Not just our homes and contents, but our cars, health and even trifling things like holidays and golf equipment.
 Yet every year lots of people build or renovate their own homes without any insurance — a project costing tens and even hundreds of thousands of pounds.
 For many of them, the gamble pays off — if indeed they even knew they could insure their project in the first place.
 But it can be an extremely false economy.

 It only takes one mishap to produce consequences which could jeopardise the entire project.
 Increasingly, therefore, lenders and especially those consistently working to help self builders and renovators, are demanding proof of the existence of a suitable policy.